2008–09 FC Basel season: Swiss Cup

 The 2008–09 Swiss Cup was the 84th season of Switzerland's annual cup competition.
-It began on 20 September with the first games of Round 1 and ended on 20 May 2009 with the Final held at Stade de Suisse, Berne.
+It began on 20 September with the first games of Round 1 and ended on 20 May 2009 with the Final held at Stade de Suisse, Bern.
 The winners earned a place in the play-off round of the UEFA Europa League.
 FC Basel were the defending champions.
 Nine Super League teams (FC Vaduz are from Liechtenstein and thus play in the Liechtenstein Cup 2008–09) and all sixteen Challenge League clubs entered this year's competition, as well as thirteen teams from 1.
 Liga and 26 teams from lower leagues.
 Teams from both the Super League and Challenge League were seeded in the first round and the teams from the Super League were seeded in the second round.
 In the first three rounds, the home advantage was granted to the team from the lower league, if applicable.